 2010 – We drew 1-1 at Steaua Bucureşti to ensure top spot in our UEFA Europa League group, with Milan Jovanović heading in his second and final reds goal.

 1899 - Don Wilson made the first of just two reds appearances as we lost 2-1 at Burnley, with John Walker grabbing our consolation.
+Billy Bowes bagged the last of his four goals past us, with John Miller also netting.

 Mixed fortunes against the Saints and Villains